cbalfour/internal-cs/tech/automarker.rst

 Methods
 -------

-There are currently 2 methods for submitting your code to the automarker: ``Method 1`` and ``Method 2``.
+There are currently 1 method for submitting your code to the automarker: ``Method 1``

 * ``Method 1`` is more interactive, but because it submits directly to the automarker (which is not currently zero-rated by mobile operators) will incur data charges.

-* ``Method 2`` is less interactive as it uses a batch process, but because it submits to vula (which is zero-rated by most mobile operators) does not incure any data charges.

-**If the cost of data is an issue for you, please use Method 2.**

 Method 1